melisplatform/melis-commerce-order-invoice/README.md

 ### Prerequisites

-The following modules need to be installed to have Melis CMS Google Analytics module run:
+The following modules need to be installed to have Melis Commerce Order Invoice module run:
 * Melis core
 * Melis commerce